 Figure 1.
 Multi-domain image-to-image translation results on the CelebA dataset via transferring knowledge learned from the RaFD dataset.
-The first and sixth columns show input images while the remaining columns are images generated by StarGAN.
-Note that the images enerrated by a single generator network, and facial expression labels such as angr., happy, and fearful are from RaFD, not CelebA.
+The first and sixth columns show input images while the rmaining columns are images generated by StarGAN.
+Note that the images are generated by a single generator has a length such as anyet, happy, and fearful are from RaFD, not CelebA.